Eating a healthy, balanced diet is an important part of maintaining good health.

 School nurses can offer advice on healthy eating and support you if you are concerned about your diet, eating patterns and your weight.
-We need a balance of different types of food – across the five food groups – to keep us healthy.
+We should all be eating a balanced diet of different types of food from across the five food groups to keep us healthy.

 The Five Food Groups:

 These are pasta, grains, bread, potatoes and some pulses (beans, peas and lentils).
 Pulses are a great source of protein.
 This means they can be particularly important for people who do not get protein by eating meat, fish or dairy products.